dcsoft-yyf/JIEJIE.NET/README.md

 	goto IL_017f;
 }
 ```
+Look, the code has many goto , and ILSpy has error ` /*Error near IL_008c: Stack underflow*/ `.
 ## 2 , Encrypt all string values define in assembly.
 DC.NET Protector can collect all string values define in assembly,convert they to static readonly fields in a new class,and encrypt theirs value.Make hakers can no search string value direct, crack is more difficulty.
 <br/>For example , the old code is :